Bahamas urges people to evacuate as Category 4 Dorian nears

 Shelters being set up in churches and schools would begin opening around 8 a.m.
 Saturday, authorities said.

-Late Friday, Dorian was centered 375 miles (605 kilometers) east of the northwestern Bahamas and about 545 miles (880 kilometers) east of West Palm Beach, Florida.
-It had maximum sustained winds of 140 mph (220 kph) and moving west-northwest at 10 mph (17 kph).
+Early Saturday, Dorian was centered 280 miles (450 kilometers) east of the northwestern Bahamas and about 545 miles (880 kilometers) east of West Palm Beach, Florida.
+It had maximum sustained winds of 145 mph (230 kph) and moving west at 12 mph (19 kph).

 Schools and government offices remained closed across the Bahamas as the government warned that Grand Bahama and the Abaco Islands probably would get the worst of the storm.
 Officials said between 2,000 and 3,000 people living on tiny cays in the Abaco Islands should evacuate and warned that those who did not were putting their lives at risk and endangering rescue crews.